-Output 9.7.2 Optimal Traveling Salesman Tour through US Capital Cities
+Output 9.7.2 Optimal Traveling Salesman Tour of US Capital Cities

 The data set TSPTourLinks contains the links in the optimal tour.
-To display the links in the order they are to be visited, you can use the following DATA step:
+To display the links in the order in which they are to be visited, you can use the following DATA step:

 '''

-/ Create the directed optimal tour /
+/ create the directed optimal tour /

 data TSPTourLinksDirected(drop=next);

 set TSPTourLinks;

 retain next;

 if N ne 1 and city1 ne next then do;

 city2 = city1;

 city1 = next;

 end;

 next = city2;

 run;

 '''

-The data set TSPTourLinksDirected is shown in Figure 9.76.
+The data set TSPTourLinksDirected is shown in Figure 9.84.